zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-formula.md

 LastMod: 2025-08-17
 ---

-# 🗑️❓ Delete Matched and Formula Option in Entity Framework Extensions /n Delete only when a custom SQL condition is true
+# DeleteMatchedAndFormula Options in EF Extensions

 The `DeleteMatchedAndFormula` option in Entity Framework Extensions lets you **perform the `DELETE` action only when a custom SQL condition is true**.